greglan/greglan.github.io/pages/security/cryptography/block-stream-ciphers.md

 ## Block ciphers
 * Operate on a block of data at a time
+* Examples: DES, RC5, AES, Blowfish
 * Mode of operation: how to "repeatedly apply a cipher's single-block operation to securely transform amounts of data larger than a block"
-* Initialization Vector (IV)/starting variable.
+* Initialization Vector (IV)/starting variable: required by most mode of operations.
+Allows to randomize the ciphertext should the same plaintext be encrypted several times

+  Should be non-repeating

+  Depending on the mode, should also be random
 * Padding

+### ECB mode
+* Each block of data is encrypted separately
+* Drawback: lacks the diffusion property because the same plaintext result in the same ciphertext.
+Hence, data patterns are not well-hidden
+* Not reliable for use

-* Cipher Block Chaining (CBC) mode: each block of plaintext is XORed with the previous ciphertext block before being encrypted.
-Requires an IV for the first block.
-Most used mode of operation.
+### Cipher Block Chaining (CBC) mode
+* Each block of plaintext is XORed with the previous ciphertext block before being encrypted
+* Requires an IV for the first block
+* Most used mode of operation
-* CBC drawback: encryption can't be serialized
+* Drawbacks: encryption can't be serialized, susceptible to padding oracle attacks such as POODLE

-* Examples: DES, RC5, AES, Blowfish
+### Output Feedback (OFB) mode
+* Principle: generate keystream blocks to XOR with the plaintexts.
+Bascially acts like a stream cipher
+* Advantage: allows some error correcting codes to work when applied before encryption
+* Drawback: no parallel decryption possible

 ## Stream ciphers
 * Encrypt one bit or byte at a time